seatgeek/react-infinite/README.md

 #### **Function** `handleScroll(DOMNode node)`
 Defaults to `function(){}`.
 A function that is called when the container is scrolled, i.e. when the `onScroll` event of the infinite scrolling container is fired.
 The only argument passed to it is the native DOM [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node) of the scrolling container.

+#### Bool `useWindowAsScrollContainer`
+Defaults to `false`.
+This option allows the window to be used as the scroll container, instead of an arbitrary `div`, when it is set to `true`.
+This means that scroll position is detected by `window.scrollY` instead of the `scrollTop` of the `div` that React Infinite creates.
+Using this option is a way of achieving smoother scrolling on mobile before the problem is solved for container `div`s.

 #### **Number** `infiniteLoadBeginBottomOffset`
 When the user reaches this number of pixels from the bottom, the infinite load sequence will be triggered by showing the infinite load spinner delegate and calling the function `onInfiniteLoad`.
 To disable infinite loading, do not provide this property.